 System-level supplier

-The system-level supplier should provide in this chapter the information relevant to the classification of software products performed at system level.
-This should include:
+The system-level supplier provides in this section the information relevant to the classification of software products performed at system level.
+This includes:

 Reference to the system-level analyses that have been carried out for the criticality classification of the software products.